Caselberg International Poetry Prize

 • Entry fees should be paid at the time of submission of your entry, using the unique code generated by the online form as a reference.

-• Where payments are not received by 5pm 31 July, poems will not be submitted for judging.
+• Where payments are not received by 5pm Monday 30 June (NZT), poems will not be submitted for judging.

 Correspondance

-No entries received after Friday 31 July 2024 will be considered and due to the volume of entries we can not accept amendments or enter into correspondance about submissions.
+No entries received after Monday 3o June 2025 will be considered and due to the volume of entries we can not accept amendments or enter into correspondance about submissions.

 Winners only will be notified of their success.